 How to Get from KEF Airport to Reykjavík

-Getting to Reykjavík from KEF is convenient thanks to the variety of options available to travellers on a layover in Iceland.
+Getting to Reykjavík from KEF is convenient thanks to the variety of options available to travelers on a layover in Iceland.

 There are a number of shuttle buses leaving from Arrivals at KEF heading towards Reyjkavík.
 Shuttle buses from Keflavík airport make stops at hotels, B&Bs, and hostels in town, depending on the ticket you book and are a convenient option for getting to your accommodations.